 Learn about managing loans and exhibitions.
 This is an opportunity to acquire and expand skills related to museum registration, archival practices, data management and organization, and loan management.
 Projects and duties may include organizing, filing, and archiving loans and exhibitions files; creating finding aids for archived loan, and compiling documentation for exhibition archives.
 You’ll also provide additional administrative support to the exhibitions, registration and installation team.
 In addition to proficiency using the Microsoft Office Suite, you should have strong written and oral communication skills, great organizational skills, and exhibit attention to detail.

 No experience required, but enthusiastic interest in art and museums is necessary.
 Internships are open to freshmen and sophomore Stanford students of all majors.
 You must be a Stanford student to apply.

-Applicants should demonstrate eagerness to learn and take on a variety of tasks; strong written and oral communication skills; demonstrated ability to work independently and efficiently; attention to detail; willingness to be a team player, collaborate, participate, and take direction; and proficiency with MS Office.
+Applicants should demonstrate eagerness to learn and take on a variety of tasks; strong written and oral communication skills; ability to work independently and efficiently; attention to detail; and willingness to be a team player, collaborate, participate, and take direction.

-Internships are approximately nine weeks and are 20 hours per week.
-Most positions will start Monday, June 25, 2018, but start and end dates can be flexible and negotiated between intern and supervisor.
+Internships last approximately nine weeks and are 20 hours per week.
+Positions are scheduled to start Monday, June 24, 2019, but start and end dates can be flexible and negotiated between intern and supervisor.

 Internships include a $2,500 stipend to help cover living expenses, such as housing, food, and transportation.
 Housing is not provided by the museum.

-Apply by Sunday, February 11 at 11:59 PM.
-Send any questions to Corazon Colleen, email@example.com
+Apply by Friday, March 1 at 11:59 PM.
+Send any questions to Corazon Collen, email@example.com